nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 ## Paysafecard

+`Supports recurring payments: no`

 1. [Become a paysafecard partner](https://www.paysafecard.com/become-a-partner/).
 2. In your VyHub instance, create a Paysafecard payment gateway, insert your `Secret Key` and select your desired `Environment`.
 3. Click `Create`.

 ## Credits

+`Supports recurring payments: no`

 1. In your VyHub instance, create a credits payment gateway.